loveemu/gaxtapper/README.md

 * Shin'en and Bernhard wodok: For creating GAX and great music
 * Caitsith2: For designing GSF format and tools including Saptapper
+* Incineroar: For sharing research notes and IDB for Crash Bandicoot: The Huge Adventure.
+This was the starting point for me to start looking at GAX
 * Anterag and LAC: For a huge amount of testing and feedback